react-declarative/react-declarative/docs/auto/interfaces/ITextFieldProps.md

 This property is of type `PickProp&lt;IField&lt;Data, Payload&gt;, "trailingIconClick"&gt;`,
 where `IField&lt;Data, Payload&gt;` is a generic type representing a field with `Data` and `Payload` types.
-The `trailingIconClick` property is an optional property that represents a callback function to be executed when the trailing icon of a field is clicked.

-This property is of type `PickProp<IField<Data, Payload>, "trailingIconClick">`, where `IField<Data, Payload>` is a generic type representing a field with `Data` and `Payload` types.

 ### inputRows